Sandro642/curly-octo-dollop/README.md

 ##

-Just an print("hello world") on assembly
+Just a print("hello world") on assembly